An iterative construction of complete K\"ahler--Einstein metrics: Introduction

-\begin{remark} In particular, when $L=K_X$ is an ample line bundle equipped with a smooth Hermitian metric $e^{-\phi_L}$, we can take $\Omega=e^{\phi_{K_X}}$ as a smooth volume form.
+Assume moreover that $(X,\omega_{\phi_\infty})$ is a K\"ahler manifold with bounded geometry of order $\ell\geq 5$.
+Let $\phi_1$ be a continuous metric on $L$ such that $\sup_X|\phi_1- \phi_{\infty}|\leq C$.
+Let $\phi_k$ be a sequence of metrics on $L$ defined by Tsuji's iteration as described above.
+Then $\sup_X| \phi_k-\phi_\infty|\rightarrow 0$ as $k\rightarrow \infty$ at the rate $\frac{\log k}{k}$. \end{theorem} { The hypothesis of bounded geometry is satisfied, for example, by the K\"ahler–Einstein metric on a strongly pseudoconvex domain in $\mathbb{C}^n$ (cf. \cite{ChengYau80-complete}), or by K\"ahler metrics with cusp singularities along some divisor (cf. \cite{Kobayashi84-KE-open, TianYau87-KE-complete}).} \begin{remark} In particular, when $L=K_X$ is an ample line bundle equipped with a smooth Hermitian metric $e^{-\phi_L}$, we can take $\Omega=e^{\phi_{K_X}}$ as a smooth volume form.
 For any (smooth) metric $e^{-\phi}$ on $K_X$, the $L^2$ norm on $H^0(X,K_X^{(k+1)})$ is defined by Similarly, we define Tsuji's iteration, which is analogous to that in~\cite{berndtsson09-remarks-tsuji'}.
 The only difference is that the constant $d_k$ is the dimension of $H^0(X, K_X^{(k+1)})$ in the compact setting.
 It is known that $\dim H^0(X, L^k)=O(k^n)$ for ample line bundle $L$, so our definition for $d_k$ is the one of Berndtsson modulo a uniform constant. \end{remark}

 As mentioned above, one considers the special case where $L=K_X$ is ample, it follows from~\cite{ChengYau80-complete, Wu-Yau20invariant} that, under extra conditions, there exists a unique K\"ahler--Einstein metric $\omega_{\rm KE}$ on $X$ such that $\Ric (\omega_{\rm KE})=-\omega_{\rm KE}$ with for a bounded smooth function $u$.
 We denote by $\phi_\omega =\log \omega^n$ and $\phi_{\rm KE}=\log (e^u\omega^n) $ as two Hermitian metrics on $K_X$.
 Then, we obtain the following Monge--Amp\`ere equation